PaperMC/Paper/CONTRIBUTING.md

 Your commit will be converted into a patch that you can then PR into Paper.

 > ❗ Please note that if you have some specific implementation detail you'd like
-> to document, you should do so in the patch message *or* in comments.
+> to document, you should do so in the patch message *or* in the comments.

 ## Modifying Patches